owenps/owenps/README.md

 ## Projects:
 📊 **[**Chess Line Analysis**](https://github.com/owenps/Chess-Line-Analysis)** -
 A Python script which statistically analyzes chess games to help you better study particular openings.
+The script communicates with the [Lichess Opening Explorer API](https://lichess.org/api#tag/Opening-Explorer) to collect data.

 👑 **[**Castlemates**](https://github.com/owenps/Castlemates)** -
 A Python script which finds chess games that end in a checkmate from castling.